 Pick a Good Cellular Data Plan

-Similarly, be sure to connect your phone to your home Wi-Fi network and use the settings app to connect to Wi-Fi automatically when possible.
+Similarly, be sure to connect your phone to your home and work WiFi networks and use the settings app to connect to WiFi automatically when possible.
 That will prevent you from using cellular data by accident or without meaning to.

 Turn Off Default Data Roaming

-While this can be convenient for your internet coverage, it’s usually very expensive.
-Turn off default data roaming so you only use it when you explicitly need to in order to save money and cellular data.
+To be safe, turn off default data roaming so you only use it when you explicitly need to save money and cellular data.

 Check Your Apps’ Permissions

 It’s important to make sure you have a good cell plan that includes plenty of cellular data for your browsing and downloading without racking up high fees.
-Navi’s Plan Navigator can help.
-In just three easy steps, we’ll connect you to the best data plan for your needs in no time.
-Try it today!
+Not sure how to start your search?
+Our free, unbiased Plan Finder below can help.
+Just answer a few questions including your current provider, what perks you’d like, and how much data you need, and we can help you compare phone plans to find the best deals for you today.